Utah State beats San Diego State, wins Mountain West title

-LAS VEGAS (AP) — Sam Merrill scored 24 points, Neemias Queta had 17 points and eight rebounds, and Utah State won its first Mountain West Conference championship with a 64-57 victory over San Diego State on Saturday.
+Merrill scored 24 points, going 11 of 12 from the free throw line and earning tournament MVP honors, as Utah State won its first Mountain West Conference championship with a 64-57 victory over the Aztecs.

+“As someone who grew up a Utah State fan and watched them win conference championships and go to NCAA Tournaments, it means the world to me,” said Merrill, a junior.
+“I can’t believe it.
+For those of us who have been here the past few years, it hasn’t been easy.”

 Utah State (28-6) scored the first 13 points of the second half to pull away after leading 34-32 at halftime.
 The Aggies, who joined the conference in 2013-14, were the No. 2 seeds after sharing the regular-season title with No. 14 Nevada.

-Merrill, who went 11 of 12 from the free throw line, was the tournament’s MVP.
+Now the Aggies are off to the NCAA Tournament being led by first-year coach Craig Smith who came from South Dakota.

+“We flipped the switch at South Dakota after only winning four games and we lost at the buzzer two years ago, and ran into a buzz saw last year,” said an emotional Smith said.
+“I wish those guys can feel what we’re feeling now.
+I’ve been coaching 23 years and I’ve never seen a group bond together.”

 Abel Porter had 10 points for the Aggies, who have won 10 straight and 17 of their last 18 games.

-Fourth-seeded San Diego State got no closer than five points on two occasions after Utah State’s run, cutting it to 60-55 in the final minute.
-But Merrill responded by hitting two free throws with 43 seconds left to seal it.
+Fourth-seeded and defending champion San Diego State got no closer than five points on two occasions after Utah State’s run, cutting it to 60-55 in the final minute.
+But Merrill responded by hitting two free throws with 43 seconds left to seal it as the Aztecs shot 33 percent for the game, 27 percent in the second half.

+“We’re playing our best basketball,” Smith said.
+“We’re pretty good on offense, but it’s been our defense.
+To hold a team like that, that’s how you’re able to close out games and that’s how you’re able to close out championships.”

 Devin Watson scored 18 points in a game the Aztecs (21-13) in all likelihood needed to win to make the NCAA Tournament.